-Queensland Positive People Executive Officer Simon O’Connor says the event is a great opportunity for people to remember lost loved ones and to promote awareness that HIV is still with us.
+Queensland Positive People (QPP)Executive Officer Simon O’Connor says the event is a great opportunity for people to remember lost loved ones and to promote awareness that HIV is still with us.

-“I encourage everyone this World AIDS Day to show your support: wear a red ribbon, talk to your friends and work colleagues about HIV or make a donation to an AIDS charity.
+“I encourage everyone this World AIDS Day to show your support.
+Wear a red ribbon, talk to your friends and work colleagues about HIV.
+Otherwise, consider a donation to an AIDS charity.

 For more information about World AIDS Day events around Queensland please visit www.qldworldaidsday.org.au.